 Instructor Candidates (IC) must be experienced shooters that possess & demonstrate a solid background in firearm safety, handling skills, & shooting skills acquired through previous firearms training and/or shooting experience.
 In addition, IC must be intimately familiar with the various action types of each firearm discipline (pistol/rifle/shotgun).
-IC demonstrate previous experience, organizational, & teaching skills via pre-course assessment, practical exercises in course, & instructor written exams.
-IC take turns working in teams, teaching actual portions of the HFS course to other ICs role-playing as basic students.
+IC demonstrates previous experience, organizational, & teaching skills via pre-course assessment, practical exercises in course, & instructor written exams.
+IC takes turns working in teams, teaching actual portions of the HFS course to other ICs role-playing as basic students.
 IC will receive the NRA Trainer’s Guide, IC Packet (lesson plans to prepare you to teach), and HFS student course packet.

-Prerequisites – NRA HFS or Equivalent Training
+Prerequisites – NRA Home Firearm Safety (HFS) OR Equivalent Training